raelovejoy/root-sequence/ideology/README.txt

 # ⚖️ Ideology — Justifications of Power

-*The myths, philosophies, and movements that sustain technofeudalism.*
+*The myths, philosophies, and movements that sustain technofeudalism and authoritarian control.*

 This folder gathers texts that trace the **political, cultural, and philosophical stories** used to justify enclosure, hierarchy, and rentier rule.